debug-ito/jQluster/doc/protocol.md

      "from": "Alice", "to": null,
      "body": { "node_id": "Alice" } }

 `register` message is sent from a node to the server.
 It's a request to register the node with the server.
-As such, the `to` field is `null`, meaning it's to the server.
+Thus the `to` field is `null`, meaning it's to the server.

 ### register_reply